 The Czech and Slovak Studies Workshop aims to bring together researchers, scientists, faculty members and advanced graduate students to exchange their experiences, research results, and ideas.

-The CSSW entered its twentieth year in 2020 and is now sponsored by the Czechoslovak Studies Association as well as the Slovak Studies Association.
+The CSSW was established in 2000 and is now sponsored by the Czechoslovak Studies Association as well as the Slovak Studies Association.
 The program committee typically welcomes papers on Czech and Slovak topics, broadly defined, in all disciplines.
 In the past our interdisciplinary conference has drawn participants from colleges and universities in the United States and abroad.
 Areas of interest have been: anthropology, architecture, art, economics, education, film, geography, history, Jewish studies, literature, music, philosophy, politics, religion, society, sociology, and theater.

 New work in progress is appropriate for our workshop format.
 Each speaker is typically allotted a 50-minute slot divided between a presentation and active discussion.
 Junior faculty and advanced graduate students are particularly encouraged to participate.
 Whether you are a graduate student or faculty member, the organizers of the CSSW are happy to consider your application to present your research at the workshop.
 For more information, please contact us at email@example.com

 21st Annual Czech & Slovak Studies Workshop April 29-30, 2022 at The University of North Carolina at Chapel Hill

 I’m very excited to announce that twentieth annual Czech and Slovak Studies Workshop is set to get underway at UNC-Chapel Hill next Friday, April 29 and Saturday, April 30.
 Many thanks to everyone who has helped to make it happen, including the CSA, which is helping to fund the event. –Chad Bryant, Professor, Dept. of History, UNC-Chapel Hill